-The course content of the Yogini Devi teacher training course is spread over a period of either 4 or 6 weeks running from Monday to Saturday.
-The 4 week courses are held Goa in South India, and Bali in Indonesia.
-The 6 week course offered in Thailand will allow for two instead of one formal practicum and due to the extra time will also will offer extra specialized teachings within the program, all courses are 200 hour Accredited courses by the Yoga Alliance.
+The course content of the Yogini Devi teacher training courses are spread over a period of four weeks running from Monday to Saturday.
+All courses are 200 hour Accredited courses by the Yoga Alliance.

-Please find below a typical schedule for the first three/four weeks of the sacred journey,(depending on whether you join us for a four week or six week course).
-The last one/two weeks will be changed to include student’s practicums, examination and graduation ceremony.
+Please find below a typical schedule for the first three weeks of the sacred journey.
+The last week is enhanced to include student’s practicums, examination and graduation ceremony.

 6:15am Devi Fire Puja